-EATC’s coat of arms symbolises EATC’s worldwide operations within a multinational cooperation in the domain of military air transport in Europe.
+EATC’s coat of arms symbolises EATC’s worldwide operations within a multinational cooperation in the domain of military air mobility in Europe.

 The colour concept in blue and yellow is oriented on the colours of Europe to represent the colours of air forces alike.
 Blue also represents the colour of the sky as well as Europe, the cradle of an unprecedented concept for military cooperation.

 The core of the crest is the stylized white "bridge" with the lettering "EATC".
 The bridge expresses the creation of connections, overcoming gaps and distances.
 A bridge can be used to reach far shores quickly and safely.
-In conjunction with the letters "EATC" in the foreground of a world globe, this symbol expresses EATC’s claim to build air bridges to any location in the world and stands for the long lasting history of multinational cooperation in the domain of military air transport.
+In conjunction with the letters "EATC" in the foreground of a globe, this symbol expresses EATC’s claim to build air bridges to any location in the world and stands for the long-lasting history of multinational cooperation in the domain of military air mobility.